Find out about your options to study Dutch at the University of Sheffield.

 - Dutch language & culture with one other language & culture

 - Dutch language & culture with two other languages & cultures

 - Dutch language & culture with a non-language subject

 - Dutch languages & culture, a second language & culture, and a non-language subject

-If you are studying a non-language degree programme that includes unrestricted credits, you can also use these to study Dutch modules (see below for details).
+If you are studying a non-language degree programme that includes guided module choice, you can also use these to study Dutch modules (see below for details).

 The School of Languages and Cultures offers a wide range of masters degrees which can include Dutch as a language: